TrifonDimitrov/AzureTeamProject/Towns Project/Towns-main/README.md

 · YovoTWW takes the role "Editor"

-· {Name2} takes the role "Shuffler"
+· LuckyKaloyan takes the role "Shuffler"

 · {Name3} takes the role "Styler"